bnppal/Live-face-detection/README.md

 and make sure that opencv is installed on system and do make sure to import important library after running the program the camera can be end by pressing (esc)

+Files to open :
+The live_detect.py file is for live face detection.
+The face_detect.py file is for the image face detection.